Denver Nuggets @ Golden State Warriors Picks and Predictions - February 22nd 2026

 | Blocks Per Game | 4.1 | 4.3 |

-For a quick look, open NBA odds and lines to review updated lines.
-A simple refresh can flag how the numbers are adjusting.
+For a quick check, head to NBA betting odds to review updated lines.
+A clean refresh can show where prices are settling.

 | Item | Value |